 In the first instance it may be helpful to contact the person directly who is working on your matter to discuss your concerns, either via email or telephone.
 We will then do our best to resolve any issues raised with us.
-If you would like to make a formal complaint, then you can request our full complaints procedure which will be provided to you.
+If you would like to make a formal complaint, then you can view our full complaints procedure HERE.
 We would advise that making a complaint will not affect how this firm handles your case.

 What to do if Sheryl Perry Solicitors cannot resolve your complaint

 If we cannot resolve your complaint ourselves then you are able to refer to the Legal Ombudsman who will look at your complaint independently and it will not affect how this firm handle’s your case.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with this firm first.
 If you have, then you must take your complaint to the Legal Ombudsman:

 From 1 April 2023, the time limits for referring a complaint to the Legal Ombudsman will be not later than:

 - one year from the date of the act or omission being complained about; or

 - one year from the date when the complainant should have realised that there was cause for complaint.

 If you would like more information about the Legal Ombudsman, they can be contacted on: